treinartz/APCS.ProcessingResources/chapters/oop.md

 a no-argument constructor which sets the starting x-position to a random number between 0 and the width of the screen A parameterized constructor which allows the client to set the starting x-position of the snowflake

+For **Inheritance**,  In Processing, have students create a hierarchy of classes that represent a dog show.
+For example, some dogs jump. others spin, and yet others roll over.
+Here, each new dog class will have a method that represents the dog's special trick.
+This project may be best to assign early as learning about physics and movement in Processing can be time comsuming.